Kgkkjjj/WebBrowser/README.md

 stop, home and info buttons as well as **Update**, **DevTools**, **Zoom** and **View Source** controls.
 Additional buttons allow you to toggle JavaScript, clear the cache, capture a screenshot, view downloads, inspect search history and open the Extensions page.
-The window automatically resizes to roughly 90% of whichever monitor it appears on.
-The
-**Info** button now opens a full about dialog with details and a link to the project website.
+The interface now sports a more modern look with a gradient header and card-style tiles on the home page.
+The **Info** button now opens a full about dialog with details and a link to the project website.
 A status bar at the bottom displays page load progress and link targets.